ABA and Diversity

 Dr. Antonio Harrison on Turning On the Lights

-Kristen and Erin on Being Honest, Humble Humans
+Kristen and Arin on Being Honest, Humble Humans

-In this episode, Kristen Lancaster (she/her) and Erin Donovan (they/them) join Dr. Kelly (she/her) to discuss taking a values-based approach to everything we do.
-In this episode, Kristen and Erin share their thoughts and experiences with creating connectivity and living their lives with compassion.
-Both Kristen and Erin encourage listeners to be kind to themselves and to remember we are all human.
+In this episode, Kristen Lancaster (she/her) and Arin Donovan (they/them) join Dr. Kelly (she/her) to discuss taking a values-based approach to everything we do.
+In this episode, Kristen and Arin share their thoughts and experiences with creating connectivity and living their lives with compassion.
+Both Kristen and Arin encourage listeners to be kind to themselves and to remember we are all human.